Antioxidant or toxin? Good or bad? Here’s what the studies show!

 You know that burnt, over roasted taste you often get?
-It’s because the roasters char the coffee which can be a sign that there are carcinogens in the coffee!
-If you’re not going to switch to organic coffee at least consider avoiding Dark Roast coffee where most of the healthy antioxidants have been burnt away-great!
+It’s because the roasters char it which can be a sign that there are carcinogens in the coffee!
+If you’re not going to switch to organic coffee at least consider avoiding Dark Roast where most of the healthy antioxidants have been burnt away-great!

 Lastly, virtually every food (without preservatives) will eventually go off as will coffee.
 Stale coffee’s antioxidants have been degraded meaning you reap less of the benefits.

-Purity organic coffee’s roasting methods maximize benefits and carcinogens and their practices ensure no cross contact or contamination and the coffee remains free of mold.
+Purity organic coffee’s roasting methods maximize benefits and carcinogens and their practices ensure no cross contact or contamination and remains free of mold.

-Lastly, their coffee is fresher: they displace the oxygen in the coffee bag and K-cups with nitrogen.
+Lastly, it’s fresher: they displace the oxygen in the coffee bag and K-cups with nitrogen.
 Nitrogen is used as a best practice in food manufacturing to prevent oxidation by replacing oxygen in packaging.

 I’m not going to lie, Purity organic coffee is not Lavazza but better than Starbucks.
 At least to my taste buds anyway, but I’ll sacrifice a little taste for all of the health benefits and avoiding the nasties.

-However, this organic coffee is smooth and clean and doesn’t feel acidic or taste burnt like some do.
+However, this organic brand is smooth and clean and doesn’t feel acidic or taste burnt like some do.
 I haven’t experienced the jitters or any adverse stomach issues since drinking this.

-My husband is harder to convert and chooses taste over the health benefits of organic coffee.
+My husband is harder to convert and chooses taste over the health benefits.